Tax guide

 Final takeaway

 AY 2026-27 filing should be calm, documented, and route-aware.
-Choose the assessment year first, then the form, then the regime, then the schedules, then the correction or filing path.
-When the facts are ordinary, this checklist can keep the return clean.
-When the facts are mixed or high-value, get the treatment reviewed before filing.
+Pin down the assessment year first, then the form, then the regime, then the schedules, then the correction or filing path.
+Ordinary cases can often be handled cleanly with this checklist.
+Mixed or high-value cases deserve a reviewed treatment before the return is submitted.